-The second category of fixing the crop zakat rate is based on the direct understanding of the hadith, which is 10 per cent for natural irrigation and 5 per cent for irrigation as practised in the state of Perlis and Terengganu involving human resources.
-The zakat rate set in 1980 in Perlis was only 5 per cent, or only a single rate (INFAD, 2018).
-Baitulmal of Perlis (2018) revised the method by implementing a 5 per cent rate if no cost deduction was permitted and 10 per cent to comply with Syria's requirement when it included cost reduction.
-By balancing crop zakat rate-fixing with deduction of actual costs, the new approach enforced by Perlis's Baitulmal stressed fairness for farmers and beneficiaries of zakat.
+The second category of fixing the crop zakat rate is formed on the direct understanding of the hadith, which is 10% for natural irrigation and 5% for irrigation as practised in the state of Perlis and Terengganu involving human resources.
+The zakat rate set in 1980 in Perlis was only 5%, or only a single rate (FIRAS 2018).
+Baitulmal of Perlis (2018) revised the method by implementing a 5% rate if no cost deduction was permitted and 10% to comply with shariah's requirement when it includes cost reduction.
+By balancing crop zakat rate-fixing with deduction of actual costs, the new approach enforced by Perlis's Baitulmal emphasises fairness for farmers and beneficiaries of zakat.

-A single rate of 10 per cent was levied in Terengganu in 1990 since the water was collected from irrigation ditches and was free, and the water tax imposed during that period was not burdensome.
-Therefore, the rate of zakat has not been changed.
-However, attempts were made to use modern machinery in the irrigation sector in 1994, and the situation had changed; hence, a rate of 5 per cent was applied, while a rate of 10 per cent was still levied for farmers who used conventional irrigation such as ditches, reservoirs, and water catchment.
+A single rate of 10% was charged in Terengganu in 1990 as the water was collected from irrigation ditches and was free, and the water tax imposed during that period was not burdensome.
+Up to the present moment, the rate of zakat has not changed.
+However, attempts were made to use modern machinery in the irrigation sector in 1994, and the situation had since then changed; hence, a rate of 5% was applied, while a rate of 10% was still levied on farmers who used conventional irrigation such as ditches, reservoirs, and water catchment.

-The third group, namely 7.5 per cent after 5 and 10 per cent, falls into the third alternative rate.
-According to Zulhazmi Bin Bohari (Pers.
-Comm., 24 September 2012), the Sarawak Baitulmal Fund only levied an average rate of 7.5 per cent, based on Ibn Qudamah's (1994) opinion.
-In addition to various crops such as paddy rice, upland rice, and hilly crop regions, Sarawak's geographical factors vary, restricting modern technology in irrigation and agriculture.
+The third group, namely of 7.5% after 5 and 10%, falls into the third alternative rate.
+According to Zulhazmi bin Bohari, the Tabung Baitulmal Sarawak only levied an average rate of 7.5%, based on Ibn Qudamah's (1994) opinion.3 In addition to various crops such as paddy rice, upland rice, and hilly crop regions, Sarawak's geographical factors vary from one place to another, restricting modern technology in irrigation and agriculture.

-According to Ibn Qudamah (1994), he did not include works for digging ditches or irrigation in his description of irrigation issues and did not reduce the zakat pace because the word "heavy work" is both too subjective and difficult to decide (Al-Nawawi, 2002).
-The researcher claims that if it includes two or more types of crops, mixed-watering, and if the irrigation type ratio is the same, the debate on fixing the rate to be 7.5 per cent only occurs.
-Al-Malkawi and Javaid (2018) agree that the win-win solution should be adopted to optimise zakat collections while taking society into account, supporting this view.
+According to Ibn Qudamah (1994), he did not include works for digging ditches or irrigation in his description of irrigation issues and did not reduce the zakat pace because the word "heavy work" is both too subjective and difficult to decide (al-Nawawi 2002).
+The researcher claims that if it includes two or more types of crops, mixed-watering, and if the irrigation type ratio is the same, the authority should impose a significance rate of 7.5%.
+Al-Malkawi and Javaid (2018) agreed that a win-win solution should be adopted to optimise zakat collections while taking society into account, supporting this view.

-The study on these three categories above concluded that the rate of agricultural zakat in Malaysia varied according to the countries' climate.
-The diversity is due to the effect, in some areas, of factors such as drainage capability, environment, energy resources, technology, and geographical changes.
-Hamat (2014) and Ab.
-Rahman et al. (2010a) support this view, who assume that the rate of agricultural zakat is subject to the irrigation system used as defined in the Department of Awqaf, Zakat & Hajj (JAWHAR), Prime Minister's Department's Manual Pengurusan Pengiraan Zakat (2008).
-There is no doubt that the basis for fixing the crop zakat rate is the clear evidence (dalil) nas from explicit hadith narrated by Ibn 'Umar and a hadith narrated by Mu'az based on irrigation, whether 10% or 5%, but Shariah's target recognises the location's condition (Al-Bukhari 1993, Hadith no 1483; Al-'Asgalani, 1992; Rahman et al., 2014).
+The study on these three categories above concludes that the rate of agricultural zakat in Malaysia varies according to the country's climate.
+The diversity is due to the effect, in some areas, of factors such as drainage capability, environment, energy resources, technology and geographical changes.
+Zahri (2014) and Asmak et al. (2010) supported this view and assumed that the rate of agricultural zakat is subjected to the irrigation system used, as defined in the Department of Awqaf, Zakat and Hajj (JAWHAR), (JAWHAR 2008).
+It is certain that the basis for fixing the crop zakat rate is clear evidence (dalil) nas from an explicit hadith narrated by Ibn 'Umar and a hadith narrated by Mu'az on irrigation, whether 10% or 5%, but shariah's target recognises the location's condition (Al-Bukharī 1993, hadith no. 1483; Al-'Asqalani 1992; Muhamad Firdaus et al. 2014).